How To Get To Scorpion Bay

 Commercial Flights To Loreto Airport

 The closest commercial airport to Scorpion Bay is the Loreto Airport and it is approximately a 3 to 3.5 hour drive.
-Only 2 operators fly out of Loreto- Alaska Airlines is international to and from the US and Calafia Airlines is domestic to and from Mexico.
+There are 3 operators that fly into Loreto Airport - Volaris Airlines, Calafia Airlines, and Alaska Airlines.
+Alaska Airlines is international to and from the US and Calafia Airlines is domestic to and from Mexico.